+Update 8/29/19.
 Will Procera AVH improve your memory or is it a scam?
 It's been several years since I first reviewed this memory support supplement and I thought it deserved a second look.
-This is a updated and expanded Procera review to help you find out if its right for you.
+This is an updated and expanded Procera review.
 As always, the research will be our guide.
-To make it easier to find the info you need quickly, I've divided this review into several questions to make it easy to scan.
+To make it easier to find the info you need quickly, I've divided this review into several questions about this supplement.
 Does Procera really work?
 See the evidence.
 You decide.
-Also see the reviews on Prevagen, Nerium EHT and Focus Factor for more insights.

 1 What Is Procera AVH?

 Procera is not a drug.
 It is an over-the counter-dietary supplement said to help to improve memory.
 No prescription is required for this supplement.
 The website of the supplement makes this very clear but I wanted to say it again because the name Procera sounded like a drug to me.

 2 How Does Procera Work?

 The supplement is said to work by improving blood flow to the brain.
 This increases the oxygen flow to the brain too.
 The supplement is also touted to work by helping to restore “key neuro-transmitters with vital nutrients for a sharper, quicker mind.”